jpachecoxyz/blog/content/projects/shell-utils.md

 ## Contact {#contact}

-For questions or suggestions, please open an issue on GitHub or contact [Javier pacheco](mailto:javier@jpacheco.xyz).
+For questions or suggestions, please open an issue on GitHub or contact [Javier Pacheco](mailto:javier@jpacheco.xyz).